 As bagpipes played "Amazing Grace," corrections officers lifted the veil off the Fallen Officers Memorial Sunday, giving corrections staff, other law enforcement, legislators, and union supporters their first glimpse of the monument that honors Michigan corrections officers killed in the line of duty.

-More than 300 people attended the Fallen Officers Memorial Dedication and Open House.
-"I appreciate everyone who came out nation.
-"We need to make sure the public and policy makers understand the challenges that you (Corrections Officers) face," Henry said.
-"The goal of OneVoice is to make sure Corrections Officers have a seat at the table as changes are discussed.
-We want to work shoulder to shoulder with MCO.
-We should all strive for a just society where all work is respected and treated with dignity."
+More than 300 people attended the Fallen Officers Memorial and Open

+Dedication House.

+"I appreciate everyone who came out to join us in acknowledging those officers who have made the ultimate sacrifice and those currently working behind the walls to keep Michigan communities safe,"